EsraaSalman/Mohamed_Tark_Diploma/Readme.md

 ##### Java Program Explanation:

-   * project_gui
-       * project_gui package
+   * project_gui (project_gui package)
        * ConnectJavaToArduinoSerial class: Connect with arduino, send and receive data
+       * FXMLDocumentController class:
+           * Client thread and the main thread to checking fire accident
-           * Clint class: communicate with the server for two requests
+           * Communicate with the server for two requests
               * Tell server to record a fire accident
               * Tell server show the recorded fires list of fire accidents "History"
-           * FXMLDocumentController class: Client thread and the main thread to checking fire accident
        * FireAccident class: Main functionality to check fire accident and take actions
        * Project_Gui class: Main method for launching to the GUI

-   * project_server
+   * project_server (server package)
        * ClientHandler class: Checking the requests from the client and take actions
        * FireAccidant class:  Represents the fire accident data for each accident which are
            * The fire accident temp